missionpinball/mpf-docs/hardware/opp/index.rst

 Hardware and electrical engineering stuff is documented at the `OPP section in the pinballmakers.com Wiki <http://pinballmakers.com/wiki/index.php/OPP>`_.

-Overview video about OPP: https://youtu.be/WU98MRDeYeQ
+Overview video about OPP:

+.. youtube:: WU98MRDeYeQ

 .. toctree::